-Training programs are the lifeblood of an effective corporate compliance program, and the same logic that lies behind the success of a compliance program applies for training: Successful training must match the risk a company has to employees and third parties.
+Compliance training plans are the lifeblood of an effective corporate compliance plan, and the same logic that lies behind the success of a compliance program applies for training: Successful compliance training plans must match the risk a company has to employees and third parties.
 It should clearly communicate the policies governing that risk and provide employees with the appropriate tools to avoid it.
 Seems simple, but building a training program that can achieve these goals in the real world is far more complicated.

 - Your training program must fit employee’s working environment: Ensure that your training program is accessible and understandable, whether it be provided in the local language or through different devices.